jcaip/jcaip.github.io/about.md

 - Constructing the [rational numbers](/Building-Q) ($\mathbb{Q}$) visually
 - Using RNNs to [predict user activity](/Predicting-User-Submission)

-I graduated from UCLA, where I researched representation learning for NLP with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
+Currently I work for [Meta](www.meta.com) as a machine learning engineer.

-Currently I work for Meta as a machine learning engineer.
+I graduated from UCLA in 2020, where I researched representation learning for NLP with Professor [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
+Go Bruins!

 Please feel free to email me if you want to chat or have any questions!
 Or alternatively, if you have answers to any of the following questions definitely shoot me a line.